 Our adventure begins in Porto, Portugal's second-largest city and cultural capital of the beguiling North.
 Scenic Porto sits amid granite cliffs at the mouth of the Douro River and has long been a cosmopolitan trading center.
 The compact city is rich in architectural heritage from Roman, Gothic, Baroque, Neoclassic and Renaissance eras.
 This afternoon, take a brief walking tour through the city’s historic heart and across the river to Vila Nova de Gaia where we enjoy a private cellar tour and tasting at Cockburn’s Port Lodge —the perfect start to a wine-soaked week ahead!
 We then head over to W. & J. Graham's 1890 Lodge for a welcome dinner at its acclaimed restaurant, Vinum, with its glass atrium and open-air terrace perched high on the southern bank of the Douro overlooking Porto's medieval landmarks.
-Featuring the best ingredients of the Tras-os-Montes region, Northern Portugal and the Atlantic Ocean, dishes are created for pairing with fine Douro Valley wines.
+Featuring the best local ingredients of the Tras-os-Montes region, Northern Portugal and the Atlantic Ocean, dishes are created for pairing with fine Douro Valley wines.

 Day 2: Pocinho / Felgar—Casa de Santa Cruz

 We greet the morning with anticipation: It’s time to meet the river!
 After breakfast, we drive to the put-in on the Douro where we are fitted to our kayaks and get some helpful paddling instruction from our Expedition Leader.
-We'll spend approximately 4 hours on the water, following the slow current from Barca d’Alva to just east of the mouth of the Coa River, a tributary of the Douro.
-A picnic lunch provides a peaceful interlude, and we may have a chance to pick some low-hanging fruit that grows in spots along the riverbank.
-Our paddle ends at the stunning new Casa do Rio, an intimate luxury guest house surrounded by the vineyards of Quinta do Vallado, one of the premier producers of table wines in the Douro Valley.
+We'll spend approximately 4 to 5 hours on the water, following the slow current from Barca d’Alva to just east of the mouth of the Coa River, a tributary of the Douro.
+A picnic lunch provides a peaceful interlude.
+Our paddle ends at the stunning Casa do Rio, an intimate luxury guesthouse surrounded by the vineyards of Quinta do Vallado, one of the premier producers of table wines in the Douro Valley.
 Set into a steep hillside with panoramic views over the river far below, the contemporary inn enjoys complete solitude.
-Relax on the terrace or refresh with a dip in the infinity pool following an afternoon stroll through the vineyards.
+Relax on the terrace or refresh with a swim in the infinity pool following an afternoon amble through the vineyards.
 And if the fine accommodations and glorious setting aren't enough, wait till you taste the gourmet dinner that comes out of the Casa’s tiny kitchen!

-Day 7: Ferradosa / Foz do Tua—Casal de Loivos
+Day 7: Ferradosa / Paddle to Foz do Tua / Casal de Loivos

 This morning we board a motorboat for a relaxing cruise downriver to Ferradosa.
 Along the way, we pass some of the Douro Valley's most magnificent quintas, including Graham’s Quinta do Vesuvio, built in 1565, and Taylor’s Quinta de Vargellas, established in 1820.
-Launching from a small beach, we paddle about 3 to 4 hours through the striking Valera Gorge, a narrow granite canyon carved by the Douro.
-Our destination is the village of Foz do Tua where we enjoy a lunch of freshly caught fish at a traditional riverside restaurant.
-Then, a spectacular winding drive takes us up and over the hill to Casa de Casal de Loivos, an 18th-century manor house set high above the heart of the Douro Valley wine-producing region.
-The BBC gave it the accolade of one of the six best hotel views in the world, and we avidly concur as we survey the panorama below.
-The Douro appears as a narrow blue ribbon, wending its way between steep, vine-covered slopes and rows of rolling mountains marked with the red tile roofs of centuries-old farmhouses.
-Before a sumptuous al fresco dinner on the terrace (weather permitting), we take a guided tour of this historic manor house that remains in longtime family ownership.
+Launching from a small beach, we paddle about 3 to 4 hours through the striking Valera Gorge, a narrow granite canyon carved over millennia by the Douro.
+Our destination is the village of Foz do Tua, where we enjoy lunch at a traditional riverside restaurant.
+Then, a spectacular winding drive takes us up and over a hill to Casa de Casal de Loivos, an 18th-century manor house set high above the heart of the Douro Valley wine-producing region.
+The BBC gave it the accolade of one of the six best hotel views in the world, and we avidly concur as we survey the panoramic vista from the terrace.
+The Douro appears as a narrow blue ribbon far below, wending its way between steep, vine-covered slopes and rows of rolling mountains marked with the red tile roofs of centuries-old farmhouses.
+Before a grand al fresco dinner (weather permitting), we’ll have a guided tour of this historic manor house that remains in longtime family ownership.
 And if the weather doesn't cooperate, we'll enjoy an equally appealing repast inside the elegant dining room.

-Day 8: Foz do Tua / Pinhao / Porto
+Day 8: Foz do Tua / Paddle to Pinhao / Porto

 Day 9: Porto / Depart

-A transfer to the airport is included today for your departing flight.
+A transfer to the airport is included today to meet your departing flight.